jonthysell/RomSort/README.md

 RomSort is a small utility to sort a directory of files into alphabetical sub-directories.

-It was designed to assist the organization of ROM collections, particularly for use on flashcarts.
+It was designed to assist in the organization of ROM collections, particularly for use on flashcarts.
 Retro consoles typically have lower resolutions, so browsing ROMs on flashcarts can be painful as you can only view so many items on screen at once.

 With RomSort, not only can you group your ROMs into convenient alphabetical sub-directories, but you can also set a maximum number of sub-directories, and the app will intelligently coalesce them together.